 Off-stage, Allison spends a good deal of time writing the stories of characters who find themselves between a rock and a hard place spiritually, and the Christ who specializes in just such tight spots; Allison began writing “Magdalene”, a musical theatre piece, while still a student at Carnegie Mellon University.
 It was picked up again for completion in 2005.
 The musical’s inaugural, Tennessee production featured American Idol, Jordin Sparks.

 On a personal note, Allison gardens at mid-night and is married to a good and handsome man – a man with whom she can joyfully wear heels.
 This is no small feat, as Allison resides somewhere around 5’12”.
 Jonathan, her very tall husband, is the Worship Pastor at Grace Chapel.
-They have one two wonderful boys, Levi and Luke.
+They have two wonderful boys, Levi and Luke.